 Before each new step in her development, she will regress and be more demanding.
 This will throw the family into turmoil.
 Your grandson is likely to react at these predictable times.
 For example, when she begins to crawl, or to walk.
 Don’t be surprised, and if you and his parents can help him express himself safely (with limits on how far he can go) each Touchpoint becomes an opportunity for him to express these negative feelings.
 Eventually he can become aware of his protective and caring ones for her.
 Good for you to want to help him connect his feelings with his actions!

 Responses to questions are not intended to constitute or to take the place of medical or psychiatric evaluation, diagnosis or treatment.
 If you have a question about your child’s health or well-being, consult your child’s health-care provider.

-Before Dr. Brazelton’s passing in 2018, he was the founder and director of the Brazelton Touchpoints Project, which promotes and supports community initiatives that are collaborative, strength-based, prevention-focused sources of support for families raising children in our increasingly stressful world.
-Dr. Sparrow, a child psychiatrist, is now the director of the Brazelton Touchpoints Center.
+Dr. Brazelton, prior to his passing, was the founder and head of the Brazelton Touchpoints Center, which promotes and supports community initiatives that are collaborative, strength-based, prevention-focused sources of support for families raising children in our increasingly stressful world.
+Dr. Sparrow, a child psychiatrist, is currently the Director of the Brazelton Touchpoints Center.
 Learn more about the Center at www.touchpoints.org.

 Reprinted with permission from the authors.